rexcelluler92/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   The _clean cluster_ installation option is suitable for environments where you want to deploy the GitOps Runtime on a cluster without Argo CD.
   The installation cluster should be free of Argo Project components.
 GitOps Runtime installation on a clean cluster also installs Argo Project components as part of the installation process,

-* **Cluster with existing Argo CD**
+* **Cluster with existing Community Argo CD**
-  If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
+  If you have a cluster with Community Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
-  This installation option for the GitOps Runtime requires additional configuration to prevent naming and tracking conflicts across resources both to the Community Argo CD instance and to the Argo CD instance deployed by Codefresh.
+  This installation option for the GitOps Runtime requires additional configuration to prevent naming and tracking conflicts across resources in the Community Argo CD and the Argo CD deployed by Codefresh (see [How does the Codefresh GitOps Runtime coexist with Community ArgoCD?]({{site.baseurl}}/docs/installation/gitops/argo-with-gitops-side-by-side/#how-does-the-codefresh-gitops-runtime-coexist-with-community-argocd)).

 Choose the installation option that best aligns with your specific requirements and current environment setup.